WilliamTjonndal/IT3212/assignment4/Group 25.md

 #### Scaling
 After removing the columns we don't want to include in clustering, it's time to scale the data.
 It's important to scale our data so the features with a larger range of values won't be preferred over those with smaller ranges based only on their larger range.
 Looking at the distribution of the data in figure #, we can see columns referring to shares, like `shares` and `kw_avg_max` have a much larger range than the rest, meaning they would be likely to overpower the other features.
 Scaling the data will make all our features have the same scale so each feature's importance will be decided fairly.

-We chose to use min-max scaling, mostly because it's results are easier to understand for columns like `shares` and `num_imgs`, and it preserves the distribution of our data.
+We chose to use min-max scaling, mostly because its results are easier to understand for columns like `shares` and `num_imgs`, and it preserves the distribution of our data.
 The results being easier to understand is not really the case for columns representing sentiment analysis, like `global_sentiment_polarity` and `title_subjectivity`, as we don't have an intuitive understanding of what a specific value means, other than in relation to other values.
 We still chose to use min-max scaling here to keep the same scaling method for all our features, and again to preserve the distribution of all our features.
 Looking at the distribution of the scaled data in figure #, we can see the distributions now look much more even than before scaling in figure #, which should give better results when clustering.

 <table align="center">
   <tr>